rupeshtiwari/future-blogs/_drafts/random.md

 ## LOB

 line-of-business (LOB) - used only for your company or your employees.

 ## SIEM

 Security Incident and Event Monitoring (SIEM) - Monitor apps through reports that use Security Incident and Event Monitoring (SIEM) tools in Microsoft Azure.

+## UPN

+user principal name (UPN)

+## SPN

+security principal name (SPN)

+## MSAL

+Microsoft Authentication Library (MSAL)

+## ADAL

+Active Directory Authentication Library (ADAL)

+Active Directory Authentication Library (ADAL) integrates with the Azure AD for developers (v1.0) endpoint, where MSAL integrates with the Microsoft identity platform.
+[Learn More...](https://docs.microsoft.com/en-us/azure/active-directory/develop/msal-overview#differences-between-adal-and-msal)

 ## OIDC